Living in Volcan: A Mountain Town for a Healthy Lifestyle

 We also offer customized Private Tours of Volcan and the surrounding area.
 That way, you can explore the area you want at your own pace with an expert guide.

 And if you can’t join one of our tours, here’s our Complete Panama Relocation Guide.
-It has all the info to help you move to Panama and avoid costly mistakes.
+It has all the information you need to move to Panama and avoid costly mistakes.
 You’ll also get our list of trustworthy service providers.
 There is a section about how to do a self-guided tour of Volcan and other areas in Panama.

 Come see how you can LIVE BETTER for LESS in Panama!